-Similar to general LQ control problems, we also hope that the optimal control-strategy pair is in a feedback form.
-In our setting, the two players allow to observe not only the time, noise, and current values of state and regime, but also the current value of each other's control.
-We now give the definitions of the feedback controls and feedback strategies for our LQ game.
+Similar to general LQ control problems, we expect that the optimal control-strategy pair is in a feedback form.
+In our setting, the two players can observe not only the time, noise, current values of the state and regime, but also current value of the other's control.
+We now give the definitions of feedback controls and feedback strategies for the LQ game \eqref{201}-\eqref{202}.